daniel-fudge/DRL-Portfolio-Optimization/README.md

 - [Tennis](https://github.com/daniel-fudge/reinforcement-learning-tennis)

 ##### Architectural Design Report
-With the Udacity Nanodegree complete and a greater understanding of DRL obtained, the 2nd term report found [here](docs/report2.pdf) was generated to detail the proposed "_Deep Reinforcement Learning Architecture for Portfolio Optimization_".
-This report also described the future research required prior to the 3rd term implementation and suggest future work after the 3rd term implementation is complete.
+With the Udacity Nanodegree complete and a greater understanding of DRL obtained, the 2nd term report, found [here](docs/report2.pdf), was generated to detail the proposed "_Deep Reinforcement Learning Architecture for Portfolio Optimization_".
+This report also described the future research required prior to the 3rd term implementation and suggested future work after the 3rd term implementation is complete.

 #### Term 3 - Implementation (Winter 2020)